ceeblet/patterns/README.md

 ```
 Navigate to `localhost:5000/home` to create your own patterns!

+##Moving Forward

+Check out the [issues log for this project] (https://github.com/sfalkoff/patterns/issues) to see what's up next.

 ##About Sara

 Sara came to Hackbright with a background in project management, marketing, and customer service for startups.
 She's currently looking for full-stack software engineering positions where she can be a part of an awesome team.
 Check out her [LinkedIn profile] (https://www.linkedin.com/in/sarafalkoff) to learn more.
 Thanks for stopping by!